 20 Top Things To Do in Galveston with Kids

-Sand, seaweed, and sun may be the first images that pop into your head when you think of a day in Galveston, but the little island is jam-packed with fun for families that extends far beyond visiting the beach.
-From tours and water parks to aquariums and museums (and great restaurants in between), we've pinpointed kid-friendly activities throughout the city and compiled a list of 20 family-friendly things to do the next time you travel off the mainland.
+Galveston is more than just sand, seaweed, and sun — the little island is jam-packed with fun for families.
+From tours and water parks to aquariums and museums (and great restaurants in between), we've pinpointed kid-friendly activities throughout the city and compiled a list of 20 family-friendly things to do in Galveston.

 For more ideas on summer activities, check out our Summer Fun Guide for Houston families.